Arthur B. Culvahouse Jr.

 Arthur Boggess Culvahouse Jr. (born July 4, 1948) is an American attorney who served as the United States Ambassador to Australia from 2019 to 2021.

 He is the former Chair of O'Melveny & Myers, an international law firm of more than 1,000 lawyers with offices around the world.
 Culvahouse also served as counsel to Ronald Reagan in the last two years of his presidency, and was entrusted by John McCain and Donald Trump to vet their vice presidential candidates.

-On November 6, 2018, Culvahouse was announced to be the new appointment as the United States' Ambassador to Australia, a posting confirmed by the Senate on January 2, 2019.
+Trump appointed Culvahouse as the U.S. Ambassador to Australia in November 2018, and the Senate confirmed him in January 2019.
 He presented his credentials to the Governor-General of Australia, Sir Peter Cosgrove, on March 13, 2019.

-Background and early years
+Early life and education

 Culvahouse was born in Ten Mile, Tennessee, the son of Ruth (Wear) and Arthur Boggess Culvahouse.
 He graduated in 1970 with a Bachelor of Science from the University of Tennessee and in 1973 as a Juris Doctor from the New York University School of Law.

 From 1973 to 1976, Culvahouse was Chief Legislative Assistant/Counsel to Senator Howard H. Baker Jr. He practiced law with O'Melveny & Myers from 1976 to 1984, and again from 1989 until 2018.